-One condition of operations is that the rope must be uniformly taut or tense; the tension is denoted by T. This taut rope condition binds movements of the rope and of the two masses into a single movement with a single velocity "v" and a single acceleration "a."
-In other words, both masses move with the same size v and a, but in opposite directions.
+A restriction on operations is that the rope must be uniformly taut or tense; the tension is denoted by T. This taut rope condition binds movements of the rope and of the two masses into a single movement with a single velocity "v" and a single acceleration "a."
+Both masses move with equal magnitudes of v and a, but in opposite directions.